Wise Bites Memos

 Whether you are completing your Spring Break week or are preparing for one next week, I hope your time off is beneficial.
 Now that you are ready to transition to the weekend let me help you get ready for the best week ever.

 Take a moment to consume an illuminating segment from a book, a few quotes that will capture your attention, and a thought-provoking find from the internet - small bites of wisdom.
-Here is the Wise Bites memo for you to consider for the week.
+Here is the Wise Bites memo for your consideration this week.

 Book Segment